-- In previous diagram - We have 20meg free in total, but it can't be used to run a 20meg process 1 as it is fragmented - Called external fragmentation - We end up with unusable holes - Reduce external fragmentation by compaction - Shuffle memory contents to place all free memory together in one large block. - Compaction is possible only if relocation is dynamic, and is done at execution time.
+- In previous diagram - We have 16 meg free in total, but it can't be used to run any more processes requiring > 6 meg as it is fragmented - Called external fragmentation - We end up with unusable holes - Reduce external fragmentation by compaction - Shuffle memory contents to place all free memory together in one large block. - Compaction is possible only if relocation is dynamic, and is done at execution time.